jhynes6/vectara/ingestion/client_ingestion_outputs/d2-creative/website/our-work_geo-targeted-website.md

 CooperSurgical looked to D2 Creative to unify the positioning, combine the websites and organize their overlapping product offerings.
 Our challenge was twofold: serve a global audience with a single site, and give a “friendly face” to cutting-edge science and technology.

+## Our Approach

 **An Unintimidating Look and Feel**
 A key audience for the site is couples looking to start families.
 So they featured prominently in our design.
-To help explain complex scientific content, [we employed simple illustrations and iconography](https://www.d2creative.com/capabilities/).
+To help explain complex scientific content, we employed simple illustrations and iconography.
 The navigation was streamlined to allow quick access to content and improve the brand experience.
 Product content was organized into “Who?
 What?
 Why?
 How? and When” categories, making it easier to understand.

 **Geo-Location Based Content**
 Depending on the geographic location of the user, the new site had to present regionally-appropriate content.
 Using browser geolocation detection we are able to switch out product names, page content, navigation elements and images based on each visitor’s location.
 What’s more, all of this happens “behind the scenes” within one site, without the need for separate administration or publishing.

 Maintaining multiple websites can be expensive.
 By creating one site that serves consumers globally, we were able to significantly reduce costs and workload for brand managers.

 From a design perspective, we delivered an experience that evokes compassion while still maintaining CooperSurgical’s commitment to advancing the field of reproductive genetics.

-From front end to back, we’ve created a site that allows our client easy site maintenance while [providing a welcoming experience for visitors](https://www.d2creative.com/digital-glossary/brand-discovery/).
+From front end to back, we’ve created a site that allows our client easy site maintenance while providing a welcoming experience for visitors.

 ## Branding